 - Many naked DSL broadband plans now include a VoIP phone and handset which you simply plug into your router.
 There are a range of free and paid VoIP services.

 - VoIP basically means customers aren’t using a copper line to make calls, and traditional home phone line rental can cost upwards of $30 a month on top of your existing broadband plan.
 If moving to VoIP, many users can save money on line rental.

 Whilst naked broadband plans don’t include the use of a copper phone line, most service providers will still provide you with a home phone which uses VoIP.
 It’s a great alternative in this digital world where many households don’t even rely on a landline anymore.

 Should I choose Naked DSL or regular ADSL?

-For consumers who have little use for a home phone line, naked broadband may well be a viable internet alternative.
+For consumers who have little use for a home phone line, naked broadband may well be a viable internet alternative, although you won’t have much choice for plans.
 With the option of additionally employing a VoIP service provided by a service provider, users can still maintain a home phone line number while potentially avoiding some of the extra charges of a traditional phone line.